Dede Gardner

 Early Life and Background

-Dorcas Wright Gardner was born on October 16, 1967, in Chicago, Illinois, to Dorothy and John Gardner.
-Her father worked as a partner at the Chicago investment bank William Blair & Company and her mother served as president of the Michael Reese Health Trust.
+Dede Gardner was born on October 16, 1967, in Chicago, Illinois.
+She is the daughter of Dorothy Gardner and John Gardner, both longtime Chicago professionals.
+Her father is a partner at the Chicago-based investment bank William Blair & Company, and her mother has served as president of the Michael Reese Health Trust.
+Growing up in this accomplished Midwestern household gave Gardner early exposure to leadership, civic engagement, and the value of disciplined work.

 Dede Gardner Career